halas77/easeSub/README.md

-# EaseSub - Web3 Subscription Managment Platform
+# EaseSub - Subscription Management Platform

 The subscription economy is booming, projected to reach $20.58 trillion by 2026.
 EaseSub leverages Web3 and the stability of Ethena's USDe stablecoin to transform subscription payments—offering a seamless, transparent, and borderless platform.
 Say goodbye to volatility and high fees, and hello to the future of recurring services.